Places

 - Comprehensive circuit: Tegucigalpa, San Pedro Sula, Copán, Bay Islands, and Comayagua.

-- Adds reef restoration, microenterprise coaching, and multiple donor appreciation events.
+- Adds reef restoration, microenterprise coaching, and multiple supporter appreciation events.

 - Allows flexible morning, storytelling sessions, and long-term planning with Honduran leaders.